Skip to content

 • webhook_url, webhook_secret_name — optional run-completion callback

-Plans submitted by tenant A cannot read tenant B's checkpoints, profiles, or recordings — state_key is server-prefixed with the tenant id and the data volume is namespaced.
+Plans submitted by tenant A cannot read tenant B's checkpoints, profiles, or recordings — profile_id / workflow_id (and legacy state_key) are all server-prefixed with the tenant id and the data volume is namespaced.

-Browser profile A Chrome profile dir at tenants/<tenant_id>/chrome-profile/<state_key>/ is created or reused.
-Cookies + sessions persist across runs with the same key.
+Browser profile profile_id A Chrome user-data-dir at tenants/<tenant_id>/chrome-profile/<profile_id>/ is created or reused.
+Cookies + logged-in sessions persist across runs.
+Sticky — keep this stable so you don't have to log back in every time the plan changes.

-Checkpoint resume The runner saves progress to tenants/<tenant_id>/checkpoints/<state_key>.json.
-Pass resume_state: true to pick up where the last run left off.
+Checkpoint workflow_id The runner saves progress to tenants/<tenant_id>/checkpoints/<workflow_id>.json.
+Pass resume_state: true to pick up where the last run with this id left off.
+Rotate when the plan definition changes meaningfully — resuming step N/12 of an old plan against a new layout is incoherent.

 The cost meter